 5% EE (“expert excursionist”) classified trails, 5% asphalt/road, 90% trail.

 The race is open to anyone who is at least 18 years old at the time of registration, club members or not.

 Entries will not be accepted by athletes who are serving suspensions for doping in any sport.

 Art.
 4 Self-Sufficiency and participation in the “I don’t litter” campaign

 Plastic cups will not be available at aid stations.
 Athletes must carry a cup or other container suitable for drinking.
 Every athlete must have, at the departure from each aid station, the minimum quantity of water required as obligatory material, which will be necessary to arrive and the subsequent aid station.
 Personal assistence is prohibited outside of the aid stations.
 It is prohibited to be accompanied by another person along the course who is not registered.

 Art.
 5 Conditions for Registration

 The race course includes challenging segments and conditions could be difficult.
 Mountaineering-type difficulty is not expected along the course, although breif segments are marked, by the CAI nomenclature, for “expert excursionists” (EE).
 Proper training and a real capacity for personal autonomy are essential to the success of this individual test.
-There are no specific restrictions for entry to Sciacchetrail, but it is strongly recommended to have already participated in other long trail events (more than 50km) before this race.
+There is a specific restriction for entry to Sciacchetrail, see the following article Art.6.
 A valid medical certificate for competitive activity recognized in the country of residence is required to validate the registration.
 The medical certificate must be presented at the moment of registration via internet, and will be validated by the agency responsible for registration and timing.
 If the medical certificate is not presented, the athlete will not be registered and will not be allowed to participate.
 Certificates or registration will not be accepted at the moment of the race start.